-Each year in April the Hermitage hosts the Greenfield Prize Weekend, when we celebrate the award of a new Greenfield Prize, premiere the Greenfield Commission from two years prior, and present programs and panels that share these artists’ journeys, processes, and bodies of work with our local audiences.
+Each year in April the Hermitage hosts the Greenfield Prize Weekend, when we celebrate the award of a new Hermitage Greenfield Prize, premiere the Greenfield commission from two years prior, and present programs and panels that share these artists’ journeys, processes, and bodies of work with our local audiences.

 The original plan was to alternate commissions between drama and music but further discussion including the Hermitage’s National Artist Advisory Board added a third, flexible category for funding that would allow support for new media, new forms and combinations of disciplines.
 So now the prize rotates among drama, music, and what we describe as a “wild card,” allowing any form or forms to be commissioned by the prize.